 It should be remembered that lipedema is a genetic disease that progresses throughout adulthood.
 Early diagnosis and control is the best treatment.

 Current research and clinical practice being done support surgical intervention with specialized micro cannula liposuction for lipedema.
 Surgeons have been successfully treating lipedema patients with specialized liposuction for over 15 years, mostly in Europe.
 We are also investigating these results at City Surgical Care to ensure that our findings match or exceed those abroad, and are proud to be one of the only centers in America to track this data.

 Prior to performing therapeutic liposuction, your circulation should be assessed.
 Your surgeon must ensure that you have a healthy blood supply to ensure appropriate healing, as well as minimize any risk from the procedure from abnormal blood vessels that often are present in the diseased areas.

 No patient has the same anatomy, and in general each patient should have a customized approach specific to their problem.
-Prior to any intervention, a plan, along with the rationale behind it, are discussed, as well as non-surgical options to get each patient the best result specific to their issues at NYC Surgical Associates.
+Prior to any intervention, a plan, along with the rationale behind it, are discussed, as well as non-surgical options to get each patient the best result specific to their issues at City Surgical Care.